javieryanez/waitla/README.md

 cd waitla
 cargo build --release
 ```
-You can choose the binary in *target/release/* directory.
+You can find the binary in *target/release/* directory.